-Failure to do so is viewed, at best, as inadequacy and at worst bad practice.
+Failure to do so is viewed at best as inadequacy, and at worst as bad practice.
 Risk management is a collection of techniques and methodologies to help identify the uncertainties (whether threats or opportunities) that could impact on business, programme or project objectives.
 The intended outcome of risk management is to increase benefits from opportunities or to mitigate or eliminate negative impacts from threats.

 By definition, a risk must have the potential to impact the project or business objectives.
 These are typically cost and time; however, other impacts can include quality, security, reputation and more.
 Any impacts to the objectives are relevant and should be measured and, importantly, managed.

 Risks should be identified, analysed, managed and reviewed through all phases of a programme or project, and in all areas.
 Projects, particularly mega-projects, have become more common and more complicated over the last 20 years, and have increased the need to understand that complexity, interdependencies and the uncertainty that sits around it.